ysyk2021/transitioning-to-a-remote-workforce-strategies-for-success/src/chapter-1-3.md

-Introduction: Brief History of Remote Work and Transitioning
+Brief History of Remote Work and Transitioning
 ============================================================

 Remote work has been around for decades, but the COVID-19 pandemic has brought it to the forefront of many people's minds.
 In this introduction, we will explore the brief history of remote work and the importance of transitioning to a remote workforce.